Starting an LLC in Missouri

 Do I need to get a DBA or Trade Name for my business?

-You would only need DBA (doing business as) name, if you would like to have business under another name.
+You would only need DBA (doing business as name or alias name) name if you would like to be able to operate your business under another name, separate and aside from the main name you used when forming your LLC.
 Most LLCs do not need a DBA and the name of the LLC can be used as the company’s brand name.

 Step 2: Choose a Registered Agent in Missouri

 You need to nominate a Missouri registered agent for your LLC.